japinol7/the-codemaster/README.md

 	    > Pokoyos.
 	    > Robots:
     	    > Beware, they have weapons.
+	    > Samurais:
+	        > Beware, they have weapons, magic weapons and have some small resistance to magic.
 	    > Skulls.
 	    > Snakes:
     	    > They bite you whenever you are too close to them.